Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• Looking at the total return, or increase in value of 178.8% in the last 5 years of MercadoLibre, we see it is relatively larger, thus better in comparison to the benchmark SPY (86.6%)
+• Looking at total return, or performance in of 90.9% in the period of the last 3 years, we see it is relatively higher, thus better in comparison to SPY (39.9%).

 CAGR:

-• During the last 3 years, the annual return (CAGR) is -4.4%, which is lower, thus worse than the value of 8.2% from the benchmark.
+• During the last 3 years, the annual performance (CAGR) is 24.2%, which is higher, thus better than the value of 11.9% from the benchmark.

 Volatility: